panorama-research/mobstr-dataset/org.panorama-research.mobstr.analysis/rtana2sim/README.md

 * A *virtual integration test (VIT)* of the `Object Localization` component in the UML model.
 The VIT analysis verifies the decomposition of the `Object Localization` component into its sub-components by checking refinement of the attached contracts in the [`../../org.panorama-research.mobstr.contracts`](../../org.panorama-research.mobstr.contracts) folder.
 * A *satisfaction check* on the `Object Localization` component.
 It checks whether the AMALTHEA software model in the [`../../org.panorama-research.mobstr.amalthea/mapped+safety`](../../org.panorama-research.mobstr.amalthea/mapped+safety) folder satisfies the timing contract of the `Object Localization` component.
 The AMALTHEA model is a modified version of the original WATERS Challenge model that reflects the task-to-core mapping determined in [2] and some of the introduced safety mechanisms.

-For both types of analyses, the mappings between components, contracts, and AMALTHEA model elements is derived from the CAPRA trace links.
+For both types of analyses, the mappings between components, contracts, and AMALTHEA model elements is derived from the Capra trace links.

 The files in this folder are organized as follows: